 You may need to ask whoever handles the health plan at your job—or your prospective job—for the details of your plan, so that you can find out if it covers the drugs and care you need as well as how much you’ll have to pay out-of-pocket.
 But it’s up to you whether you want to disclose that you have HIV.

 In the past some job-based plans wouldn’t cover pre-existing health conditions (like HIV), or they would impose a waiting period before coverage starts or charge higher premiums or out-of-pocket expenses.
 The ACA requires all health plans cover pre-existing conditions immediately.

 In many states, AIDS Drug Assistance Programs (ADAP) will continue to help you pay premiums and co-pays on your job-based insurance.

 Private insurance plans used to be cost prohibitive.
 But one of the primary features of the ACA is the creation of state-run health insurance exchanges.
 These exchanges help individuals and small businesses purchase affordable and quality health insurance plans.
 If a state does not create an exchange, the federal government may make one available.

 Under the ACA, private plans are not allowed to block you out or charge you more because of HIV or any other pre-existing condition.
 Plus, the ACA also provides financial assistance in the form of tax credits for people with low and middle incomes.
 Click here to find out if you qualify for these credits based on your household size and income.
-(If you’re an immigrant who is not eligible for Medicaid because you haven’t lived in the United States for more than five years, you may still be eligible for these subsidies.)
 And like employer-based insurance, in some states, ADAP may be able to help with your premiums and co-pays.

 Through Medicaid and/or Medicare